 2. Change in Work Attendance and Performance

-Nothing is more demotivating at 6:00am than a hang-over when all you need is that extra 30 more minutes of sleep.
-Heavy drinking on a regular basis has been known to take a toll on the body over an extended period of time.
+Nothing is more demotivating at 6:00 am than a hang-over when all you need is that extra 30 more minutes of sleep.

 3. Attitude and Behavioral Problems

-Over 92% of people afflicted with alcoholism do not receive the care they need causing their employer’s to flip the bill for loss productivity and medical expenses.
+Over 92% of people afflicted with alcoholism do not receive the care they need causing their employers to flip the bill for lost productivity and medical expenses.

 Signs of an Alcoholic

 Signs of alcoholism can be subtle but grow as alcohol use becomes more frequent.
 Obvious physical signs include smelling alcohol on the breath, slurred speech, a puffy face, and red eyes.

 Emotional signs can be severe irritability or being easily angered.
 Those who experience physical alcohol dependence can be self-medicating to cope with a co-occurring disorder or trauma.

 As the drinking worsens, the individual may not go 24 hours without needing a drink.

 The alcoholic will rationalize or take risks to continue drinking throughout the day.

 Common behaviors associated with alcoholism or alcohol addictions include not showing up for work or bringing alcohol in a concealed container to work.